davekinkead/philosophy/The Republic.md

 Tyranny is the result of democracy, and slavery the result of extreme freedom [564a].
 Savvy politicians manipulate the people with appeals to self-interest.
 They aquier body guards, then private armies, disarm the people, then seize absolute power.

+In us all is a terribly bestial and immoral type of desire [572b].
+The tyrannical character is one that combines drunkenness, lust, and madness [573c].
+The tyrant's life is utterly retched living in constant fear of overthrow and expending all energies on maintaining power.

+The life of the just man, the philosopher, is better in reason and desire than any other.
+Wrongness and injustice cannot pay.
+Goodness is its own reward.
+But the perfect state is an ideal only.